joshdhenry/SpinWheelControl/README.md

 Spin Wheel Control is a wheel of fortune-style spinning wheel control that allows selection of an item.
 It is written in the Swift programming language and to be used in iOS apps.

-The code is a Swift derivation, port, and enhancement based loosely on the Objective-C tutorial "How To Create a Rotating Wheel Control with UIKit" published on the post http://www.raywenderlich.com/9864/how-to-create-a-rotating-wheel-control-with-uikit by Cesare Rocchi, and the Objective-C "SMWheelControl" CocoaPod written by Cesare Rocchi and Simone Civetta found at https://cocoapods.org/pods/SMWheelControl.
+The code is a Swift derivation, port, and enhancement based loosely on the Objective-C "SMWheelControl" CocoaPod written by Cesare Rocchi and Simone Civetta found at https://cocoapods.org/pods/SMWheelControl.

 Main languages and technologies used: Swift, UI Kit, Core Animation, Cocoa Pods, Xcode